emacsorphanage/key-chord/README.md

 ## Limitations

 When recording keyboard macros, the time between keyboard inputs are not recorded.
-Thus, the key-chord-input-method cannot know for sure if two keys in a macro was a chord or not.
+Thus, the `key-chord-input-method` cannot know for sure if two keys in a macro was a chord or not.
 The current solution remembers the first key of the chords typed during macro recording, and keys that match those (and are defined as chords) are considered key-chords during macro execution.
-This knowledge is not saved with `name-last-kbd-macro', so they may execute wrong if they contain pair of keys that match defined chords.
+This knowledge is not saved with `name-last-kbd-macro`, so they may execute wrong if they contain pair of keys that match defined chords.

-Emacs will not call input-method-function for keys that have non numeric codes or whos code is outside the range 32..126.
-Thus you cannot define key chords involving function keys, control keys, or even your non-english letters (on national keyboards) that otherwise are well positioned for chording on your keyboard.
+Emacs will not call `input-method-function` for keys that have non numeric codes or whose code is outside the range 32..126.
+Thus, you cannot define key chords involving function keys, control keys, or even your non-english letters (on national keyboards) that otherwise are well positioned for chording on your keyboard.